Rawlins County, Kansas: Townships

+Old maps show that Rawlins County had twenty townships in 1906, with no boundary changes as of 1928: Burntwood, Driftwood, Elk, Richland, Beaver, Ludell, Herndon, Celia, Logan, Atwood, Union, Laing, Rotate, Mirage, Mikesell, Arbor, Achilles, Grant, Clinton, Jefferson.

-Rawlins County is divided into ten townships.
+The county is currently divided into ten townships.
 None of the cities within the county are considered governmentally independent, and all figures for the townships include those of the cities.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.